Why Earn a Masters in Public Administration?

 Are you hoping to make a positive impact in the field of public administration and policy?
 Then perhaps earning a masters in public administration or master of public policy degree is a perfect next step for you!
-Prospective students with interest or past experience in public administration and policy may have big dreams and want to make a difference in areas like government, public service, nonprofit organizations, and more.
-If that describes you, it’s time to learn more about Masters in Public Administration and Public Policy programs, like earning an MPP or MPA, that could potentially help you pursue your goals!
+Prospective students with interest or past experience in public administration and policy may have big dreams.
+They may want to make a difference in areas like government, public service, nonprofit organizations, and more.
+If that describes you, it’s time to learn more about Masters in Public Administration and Public Policy programs.
+In these programs, you could earn an MPP or MPA that could potentially help you pursue your goals!

-That may depend on a lot of factors…like the program you choose, your potential area of focus, and your goals!
-For example, you may be able to pursue a master of public administration degree with a concentration in areas like public management, nonprofit management, or even environmental policy, depending on your interests.
+This may depend on a lot of factors such as the program you choose, your potential area of focus, and your goals!
+For example, you may be able to pursue a master of public administration degree with a concentration in areas like public management, nonprofit management, or environmental policy (depending on your interests).
 Hoping to pursue a political science career track?
 Most political scientists earn a master of public administration (MPA), master of public policy (MPP), or master of public affairs degree.[i]
-In other words, “what can you do with a masters in public administration” has no one-size-fits-all answer, but by exploring some prospective master’s programs, you may be able to find one that suits your passions and professional ambitions!
+In other words, “what can you do with a masters in public administration” has no one-size-fits-all answer.
+But, by exploring some prospective master’s programs, you may be able to find one that suits your passions and professional ambitions!

 When deciding on the master of public policy or administration program that may be perfect for you, there are a few factors to keep in mind.
 For starters, choose your Masters in Public Administration and Public Policy program type.
 You might consider one of the following Masters degree:

 The Master of Public Policy, or MPP, is a professional graduate degree that may help students prepare for their goals in political science and other potential areas.
 Curriculum may include research methods, program evaluation, policy formation, and other key topics.
 Ideally, candidates should have taken courses in statistics, political science, and writing at the undergraduate level.